ibm-cloud-docs/discovery-data/configuring-fields.md

     See the [Default field labels](#sdu-default-fields) table for a list of the fields and their descriptions.
 1. To create a custom field label, click **Create new**.

-    -   Specify a field label with lowercase letters and no spaces.
+    -   Specify a field label with no spaces.
 For example, `complex_task` is a valid field label.

-        Avoid using field label names that have special meaning for {{site.data.keyword.discoveryshort}}.
+        Avoid using a field label name or including characters, such as a number sign (#) or period (.), in the name that have special meaning for {{site.data.keyword.discoveryshort}}.
 For more information, see [How fields are handled](/docs/discovery-data?topic=discovery-data-index-overview#field-name-limits).
         {: note}

     -   If you want to change the color that is used to represent the field, repeatedly click the color block ![Square block of color with two arrows that point in a circle](images/sdu-label-color.png) until it is displayed in the color that you want to use.